 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-This is a good rule of thumb to follow when cooking vegetables.
 If the vegetable is grown beneath the ground; such as potatoes, carrots, beets and other root type vegetables, then start it in cold water and cook it covered by a lid.

 Tips and ideas for cooking vegetables.
 Post your ideas.

-Anything that grows under the ground, start off in cold water: potatoes, beets, carrots, etc. Anything that grows above the ground, start off on boiling water: peas, green beans, etc. Never put a cover on anything that is cooked in milk unless you want to spend hours cleaning up the stove when it boils over.
+Anything that grows under the ground, start off in cold water: potatoes, beets, carrots, etc. Anything that grows above the ground, start off on boiling water: peas, green beans, etc.